-We once signed up for a presentation in exchange for a $200 resort credit because that gave us the money to do an activity that we’d decided was out of budget.
-We were confident in our ability to not buy.
+We once signed up for a presentation in exchange for a $200 resort credit because that gave us the money to do an activity that we'd decided was out of budget.
+We were confident in our ability not to buy.

-Plus, we were on a longer stay and we didn’t have plans for the time block we were offered for the time share sales pitch.
+Plus, we were on a longer stay, and we didn't have plans for the time block we were offered for the time share sales pitch.
 We decided that what was being offered was worth our time and that we had the time on our vacation to spare.

-4. Perks are sometimes negotiable
+4. Perks to attend the presentation are sometimes negotiable

-If a $100 dinner voucher isn’t worth a chunk of your day, say so.
+If a $100 dinner voucher isn't worth a chunk of your day, say so.
 They might sweeten the pot.
-We are more inclined to accept Visa gift cards, resort credits or vouchers for things we can do on this particular vacation versus free future trips or or airline vouchers.
-The latter usually comes with so many blackout dates and restrictions that they’re about worthless and almost impossible to use.
+We are more inclined to accept Visa gift cards, resort credits, or vouchers for things we can do on this particular vacation versus free future trips or airline vouchers.
+The latter usually comes with so many blackout dates and restrictions that they're worthless and almost impossible to use.

 5. Try to attend the presentation later in your stay